Like, how do you know what is resident-related damage that they should be charged for, during…

 The carpet cleaning, and everything to get this house back on the market as quickly as possible.

-Now, if you have a house where a tenant totally trashed it, then it’s very easy to see.
+Now, if you have a house where a resident totally trashed it, then it’s very easy to see.

 “Hey, we’re going to be keeping, you know, pretty much the entire security deposit.”
-This was a good tenant, obviously, you can tell.
+This was a good resident, obviously, you can tell.

 They left the house in really good shape, I think.

-Most of this is just normal wear and tear and is not gonna be tenant-related damage, like this is just normal wear and tear here.
+Most of this is just normal wear and tear and is not gonna be resident-related damage, like this is just normal wear and tear here.

 We’re going to charge them for cleaning and changing light bulbs.